 (2) the scope of the project is substantially altered or revised from the preliminary plans presented for that project in the 1998-99 long-range building program presented to the 55th legislature.

+NEW SECTION.
 Section 8.
 Legislative consent.
 The appropriations authorized in [sections 1 through 7] constitute legislative consent for the capital projects contained in [sections 1 through 7] within the meaning of 18-2-102.

 "15-35-108.
 Disposal of severance taxes.
 Severance taxes collected under this chapter must, in accordance with the provisions of 15-1-501, be allocated as follows: